great-expectations/great_expectations/docs/guides/tutorials/getting_started.rst

    In Great Expectations, your :ref:`Data Context <reference__core_concepts__data_contexts>` manages boilerplate configuration.
 Using a DataContext is almost always the fastest way to get up and running, even though some teams don't need every component of a DataContext.

    Follow these instructions to :ref:`tutorials__getting_started__initialize_a_data_context`.

-..
-   Alternatively, if you really want to learn the components of Great Expectations without a DataContext, check out `A magic-free introduction to Great Expectations.`_

 .. raw:: html